Block-Tackle/public-docs/serverless-arch.md

 - It is estimated that a single game server process could host upwards of 40 game sessions on a single vCPU core when running this way

-- It takes about 15 seonds for the process to enter a state of readiness to accept connections.
+- It takes about 15 seconds for the process to enter a state of readiness to accept connections.
 ---

 ## Problem Space